hongliang5316/midjourney-go/README.md

 It is designed very simply and is lightweight with no additional logic.
 It belongs to a very low-level library, so you can use it to do anything.

+If you want to build your own midjourney apiserver, take a look at this [midjourney-apiserver](https://github.com/hongliang5316/midjourney-apiserver).

 ## Installation ##

 midjourney-go is compatible with modern Go releases in module mode, with Go installed: